 Maintaining food safety during the summertime can be a challenge.

 Due to warmer temperatures, bacteria that can cause food poisoning grow more

 rapidly than in the cooler months.
 Also, along with family outings,

 vacations, and eating on the run, people prepare more food and eat more

 meals outdoors, all of which provide their own hazards.
-Although safe
+Although

 during the summer to prevent foodborne illness.